rafaeldtx/logical-challenges/ruby/README.md

 - **Receptionist** - This logical is about to answer an receptionist about your date of birth, and will forward you to the right room for your age.

+- **Fizzbuzz Numbers** - This logical shows in range between 1 and 100, a message fizz, buzz or fizzbuzz instead of the number when could be divided by 3 and 5.

 ## Number Type - How to run
 In terminal on this path folder just put:
 ```